Skip to content

 EventLevelDescription

-Transaction startedInformationLogs isolation level and connection
+Transaction startedInformationLogs isolation level and connection identifier

 Transaction committedInformationLogs elapsed time

-Transaction rolled backWarningLogs whether explicit or auto-rollback
+Transaction rolled backWarningLogs whether the rollback was explicit or automatic

-Transaction poisonedErrorLogs the causing exception
+Transaction poisonedErrorLogs the originating exception

 Released under the MIT License.